Every investor knows someone who bought a “great deal” that turned into a nightmare.

 Don’t do that.

-A beautifully renovated house in a declining neighbourhood will never hit the values you need for profitable investing.
+A beautifully renovated house in a declining neighbourhood will never hit the values you need for profitable investing, no matter how much you spend on bathroom upgrades that increase rent or kitchen remodels.
+Learn how to find good real estate opportunities in Canadian markets before committing your capital.
 Meanwhile, a modest property in an improving area often exceeds expectations.

 Do your homework on the location: